 Violence Prevention Team

 The University of Iowa has three full-time violence prevention education specialists, housed in the Women's Resource & Action Center and RVAP, who develop curriculum, facilitate workshops, and train peer leaders to provide workshops on bystander intervention, consent, and healthy relationships.
-Student Health & Wellness is a key partner in prevention, as coordinator of the mandated online education program for incoming students as well as being the principle driver of alcohol harm reduction initiatives and sexual health programming.
+Student Wellness is a key partner in prevention, as coordinator of the mandated online education program for incoming students as well as being the principle driver of alcohol harm reduction initiatives and sexual health programming.

 For information about policy workshops contact the Office of Equal Opportunity & Diversity or the Office of the Sexual Misconduct Response Coordinator.
 Contact the Department of Public Safety for information about current self defense offerings.

 Other partners in prevention education can be identified by their participation and commitment to the Campus Education Subcommittee.

 Research and Guiding DocumentsSTOP SV: A Technical Package to Prevent Sexual Violence, Centers for Disease Control and Prevention (2016)